RubixML/ML/docs/preprocessing.md

 $dataset->apply(new OneHotEncoder());
 ```

-You can chain transformations by calling the Dataset object API fluently.
+You can chain transformations by calling the dataset object API fluently.

 ```php
 use Rubix\ML\Transformers\NumericStringConverter;